Online legal trainings

 When you reach the end of the litigation marathon and emerge victorious, another round of legal briefs can feel overwhelming.
 But with advance planning, the motion for attorneys’ fees will be the cherry on top of your litigation success, providing no-strings-attached income for your law firm or legal nonprofit.
 We will discuss how to structure legal billing throughout litigation to efficiently prepare your evidentiary record, how to identify resources to support your motion, and how to make a strong case for fees.

-*MCLE credit is not provided for viewings of recorded trainings
+*MCLE credit is not provided for viewings of this recorded training

 Ask Me Anything: Ethics for Public Interest Attorneys, Part II